ruiqi7/repentance-part-2/GDD.md

 - Esc -> open game menu

 ### 3.3 Progression
-The player becomes trapped within the maze when the game begins and they must survive 5 minutes until the sun rises in order to win.
+The player begins in an introduction scene where they need to walk to the house to find a letter and the heirloom.
+After reading the letter the player becomes trapped within the maze and they must survive 5 minutes until in order to win.
-The maze is broken into three main sections each containing different monsters.
+The maze contains 3 monsters.
 Each monster has a different attack style and the player must avoid these monsters as one attack from any monster will kill the player.
-Throughout the maze, the player will find tombstones that belong to the monsters.
-The player will have the opportunity to interact with the tombstone, allowing them to uncover different parts of the backstory.
+Behind the house in the maze, the player will find tombstones that belong to the mosnters.
+The player will have the opportunity to interact with the tombstone using different items found throughout the game.
 The player will also come across different NPCs throughout the maze.
-The player can interact with the NPCs in the form of a conversation with multiple options that will have different impacts on the difficulty of the game.
-The game may become easier or harder for the player depending on the choices they make.
+The player can interact with the NPCs.
+The 3 NPCs have different functions.
+The NPC found next to the house at the start of the maze is neutral.
+It can give the player hints as to how long the game has left.
+The second NPC wants the players help to find it's eyes that were stolen.
+If the player interacts with the NPC whilst they have the eyeballs in their inventory, they will recieve a reward.
+The third NPC is against the player.
+Interacting with this NPC will put the player at some disadvantage.

 ### 3.4 Gameplay Mechanics
 The player is able to walk (using WASD) or sprint (using WASD + shift).
 The sprint capability is limited by a stamina bar that is depleted and slowly refilled.
 Additionally, the player is able to use the F key to equip a flashlight in areas of the maze that are too dark for the player to be able to see in.
-The player will come across different tombstones and NPCs throughout the maze that they can interact with using the E key.
+The player will come across different tombstones, items and NPCs throughout the maze that they can interact with using the E key.
-The limitation of the sprint ability, along with the use of different light levels within the maze will make the game more challenging for the player.
+The limitation of the sprint ability and the flashlight battery, along with the limited light within the maze will make the game more challenging for the player.
 In order to make the game more engaging for multiple attempts, a different maze will be created in each run of the game.

 ## 4. Levels and World Design